This is the galaxy we live in. The beautiful detailed spiral of the Milky Way.

+Let me share a personal example.
 My friend Dean was in prison for various frauds.
 A good church lady befriended him as a pen-pal and sent him a Gospel to read.
 Every time he started to read it his body began to fill with and amazing warmth, and his mind began to fill with an amazing peace, and his heart began to fill with an amazing joy.
 And it freaked him out!!
 So he put the book down and wasn’t sure if he should read it again.

-- Then came the explanation
+- Then came the interpretation